AndersDeath/diary2/000-current.md

 # 16 November - Wednesday - Gündoğan - 48 day of immigration

 Today I learned English and had product thinking lessons.
+I decided to cut number of maths lessons and switched to algorithms.
+It's more important thing now.